Fornication/Arkays-Commandment/README.md

 ## Preamble

 Tinvaak is a modlist for Skyrim Special Edition that is focused on making the world of Skyrim feel alive and keeping a consistent level of polish across all areas.
 Featuring a range of new lands, expanded vanilla quests, a vault to store your treasures and a revitalised Skyrim, Tinvaak aims to make the world of Skyrim feel alive without becoming too busy.
 Skyrim Redone is the perk overhaul of choice.
+Tinvaak includes a secondary profile for Khajiit Speak.

 ## Installation